How do I schedule an Appointment?

 What is the first session like?

-Initial Intake session lasts ~90 minutes and generally will cost a flat rate $175.
+Initial Intake session lasts ~90 minutes and will cost a flat rate $225 for individuals/ $250 for couples.

 During that time I will be focused on several different things:

-A) getting to know each other and making sure it's a good fit;
+A) us getting to know each other and making sure it's a good fit;

-B) discussing fees, length of counseling, signing paperwork regarding treatment, HIPPA, and
+B) logistics: signing paperwork regarding treatment, HIPPA, and confidentiality; discussing fees/length of counseling

 C) learning more about you and identifying the presenting issues;